Providing feedback

 - Encourage students to make use of suggestions from feedback on past assessments.

-- Guidance for students on using feedback is available on the University of Auckland’s Learning Essentials website.
+- Guidance for students on using feedback is available via Learning Essentials.

 Quizzes

-- Create automated feedback when setting up self-marking quizzes (e.g., MCQs, True/ False, Fill in the blank) in Canvas or other quiz authoring tools (e.g., H5P).
+- Create automated feedback when setting up self-marking quizzes (e.g., MCQs, true/ false, fill in the blanks) in Canvas or other quiz authoring tools (e.g., H5P).

 - Embedded feedback can include which answer is correct, why a response is right or wrong, suggested strategies to generate a correct response and which specific learning materials to review.